There are many reasons students consider further study, these can include:

 Careers Quick Query and CV Clinics take place each week during semester.
 These clinics are open to all current undergraduate and postgraduate students.

-Please bring along a good draft paper copy of your CV or other documentation (eg. Applications, Personal Statements etc.) for review.
+Please ensure that you have a good draft copy of your CV or other documentation (eg. Applications, Personal Statements etc.) available for review.